|Guide||♦||4 Triplogs||0 Topics|

 This is the shortest route to access the rugged South Peoples Spring area of Peoples Canyon.
 As of the time of this writing, there continues an ongoing legal dispute between the owner of the property at South Peoples Spring and the BLM regarding improved access and ranching needs.
 There is no reason to address details here, but it may be worth your time to research the facts if you plan to visit the area and will be contacting the landowner for permission to hike across the property.
 You will also likely encounter evidence of the dispute along your hike.

 The hike begins at the closed metal gate of what was once an old road leading toward the spring.
 A sign on the gate reminds users of the private property ahead.
-After about a quarter mile and a short climb, the route follows the old road across mostly flat terrain, with just a few light rolling hills with little change in elevation.
+After about a quarter-mile and a short climb, the route follows the old road across mostly flat terrain, with just a few light rolling hills with little elevation change.
 Though Arrastra was only designated a wilderness in 1990, this road is often lost in the landscape, either eroded or overgrown.
-For the most part it is easy to follow, but attention must be paid, or getting a bit off track is possible.
+For the most part, it is easy to follow, but attention must be paid, or getting a bit off track is possible.
 Luckily, this desert landscape is forgiving, with widely spaced flora, easily traversed without obstacles.

 The bottom half of the road continues to deteriorate until it ceases to exist.
 An old irrigation pipe follows a cut in the hillside making the final descent to the canyon bottom where you will encounter thick brush, shady trees, and a trickling creek with a few deep pools of clear, cold water.
 The most interesting features are a bit upstream, but you can continue downstream and fight the thick riparian growth for over half a mile before it dries up, and becomes easier to explore.